July 2, 2025

 Key Opportunity: Brownsville can strengthen its use of data analytics in economic development and infrastructure planning to drive smarter investments, improve public services, and create more equitable policies.

-Several promising practices already exist in Brownsville, demonstrating progress in areas like connectivity, education, and economic development:
+Several current solutions already exist in Brownsville, demonstrating progress in areas like connectivity, education, and economic development:

 • Broadband Initiative: Trey Mendez’s 2019 Broadband Initiative brought fiber internet to the Rio Grande Valley, greatly improving internet access during the COVID-19 pandemic.
-Studies from the Pew Research Center (2020) show that communities with reliable broadband access experience 25% higher economic growth due to increased opportunities for remote work and education.
+Reports from the Federal Communications Commission suggest that increased broadband connectivity has a “significant correlation” with improved health outcomes and serves as a “gateway to social determinants of health,” such as employment opportunities and job training (2024).

-• SpaceX Investment: SpaceX’s $20 million investment in local STEM education programs is a critical development, providing students with opportunities in aerospace and technology sectors.
-The National Science Foundation (2021) reports that regions investing heavily in STEM education see a 30% increase in tech-related job opportunities within a decade.
+• SpaceX Investment: SpaceX’s $20 million investment in local STEM education programs is a critical development, providing students with opportunities in the aerospace and technology sectors in South Texas.

 • Increased Connectivity: With more direct flights from Brownsville’s local airport, the region is becoming better integrated with major U.S. cities, making it a more attractive location for businesses and tourism.
-The Bureau of Transportation Statistics (2021) notes that cities with improved air connectivity experience an average 12% increase in economic activity.
+According to a report by AirportGurus, air transport creates a crucial link between businesses and various global markets, greatly expanding their potential customer base.
+This is especially important for tech-driven, knowledge-based industries and time-sensitive product suppliers.

 Critical Challenges